sake92/mill-client-server-poc/README.md

 Measure-Command { start-process  ./out/client/native/nativeLink.dest/out.exe  -Wait }
 ```

 Difference for now is negligible.. maybe a few nanoseconds... ¯/_(ツ)_/¯
+Maybe it will be noticeable in bigger tasks.